 Table 1 shows the non-implant-site related adverse events for PROBUPHINE and comparator groups in the three 6-month, double-blind, PROBUPHINE Phase 3 studies.
 Patients in the PROBUPHINE arm were treated with 4-5 implants and may have received supplemental sublingual buprenorphine.
-Patients in the Placebo/SL BPN comparator group had either regularly dosed or as-needed sublingual buprenorphine; some had placebo implants.
+Patients in the Placebo/SL BPN comparator group had either regularly-dosed or as- needed sublingual buprenorphine; some had placebo implants.
 Adverse events were categorized using the Medical Dictionary for Regulatory Activities (MedDRA, Version 17).

-In Table 1, MedDRA High Level Group Terms (HLGT) reported in at least 5% of patients in the PROBUPHINE group and more commonly than in the comparator group, are listed at the Higher Level Group Term (HLGT) level along with subordinate Preferred Terms (PT) reported in \geq 1% of PROBUPHINE patients (and at least 0.5% more frequent than comparator).
+In Table 1, MedDRA High Level Group Terms (HLGT) reported in at least 5% of patients in the PROBUPHINE group and more commonly than in the comparator group, are listed at the Higher Level Group Term (HLGT) level along with subordinate Preferred Terms (PT) reported in 2: 1% of PROBUPHINE patients (and at least 0.5% more frequent than comparator).
 Events involving the implant site, or insertion or removal procedures or complications are not included in the table below, but are shown in Table 2.

-System Organ Class High Level Group Term MedDRA Preferred Term PROBUPHINE (N=309) n (%) Placebo / SL BPN † (N=317) n (%)
+System Organ Class High Level Group Term MedDRA Preferred Term PROBUPHINE (N=309) n (%) [b] Placebo/ SL BPN[a] (N=317) n (%) [b]

 GASTROINTESTINAL DISORDERS

 GASTROINTESTINAL SIGNS AND SYMPTOMS 42 (14) 39 (12)

 Nausea 20 (6) 15 (5)

 Vomiting 17 (6) 11 (3)

 Abdominal pain upper 10 (3) 7 (2)

-Flatulence 2 (1) 1 (0.3)
+Flatulence 2(1) 1 (0.3)

 GASTROINTESTINAL MOTILITY AND DEFAECATION CONDITIONS 27 (9) 23 (7)

 Constipation 20 (6) 9 (3)

 DENTAL AND GINGIVAL CONDITIONS 16 (5) 12 (4)

 Toothache 14 (5) 10 (3)

-GENERAL DISORDERS AND ADMINISTRATION SITE CONDITIONS

-GENERAL SYSTEM DISORDERS NEC 38 (12) 26 (8)